hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

     <figcaption>
         Figure&nbsp;2: Normalization methods (Batch, Layer, Instance and Group Normalization) and the parts of the input they compute their statistics over.
         Different dimensions are visualized (and explained) in Figure&nbsp;<a href="#fig_dims">1</a>.
-        The lightly shaded region for LN indicates how it is typically used for image data.
+        The lightly shaded region for LN indicates the additional context that is typically used for image data.
         Image has been adapted from (<a href="#wu18groupnorm">Wu & He, 2018</a>).
     </figcaption>
 </figure>